10 Surprising Things You Can Compost (and 10 You Shouldn’t)

 1. Oil or Greasy Food Scraps — Composting can be disrupted by fatty food leftovers, cooking oil, and grease.
 They attract pests and slow decomposition.

-3. MeatBones — Composting meat poses sanitation risks as it can harbor bacteria like E. coli, listeria, and salmonella, potentially contaminating nearby plants.
+3. MeatBones — Composting meat poses sanitation risks as it can harbor bacteria like E. coli, Listeria, and Salmonella, potentially contaminating nearby plants.
 It also produces strong odors, attracting insects, flies, and maggots.

-4. Plastic Tea Bags — It may take hundreds of years for these tea bags to break down, and when they do, dangerous microplastics are released into the environment.
+4. Plastic Tea Bags — It may take years for these tea bags to break down, and when they do, dangerous microplastics are released into the environment.
 Only compost if they’re 100% biodegradable; check your tea bags.

 6. Glossy Paper or Magazines — Magazines cannot be composted.
 The glossy coating and ink on magazines often contain plastic and other chemicals that aren’t beneficial for making high-quality compost.
 Moreover, the same bright inks that give the pictures a vibrant color may also be harmful, particularly if they decompose and penetrate your soil.